vishnu-thadathil/Contact-Manager-App/README.md

 # Contact-Manager-App
-This is a web application developed in Spring Boot
+This is a web application developed using Spring Boot

 #how-to-run
 1. Download zip file.